DoD-Platform-One/bigbang/charter/packages/keycloak/Architecture.md

 ## Dependent Packages

-- PostgreSQL for in-cluster development/test database
 - Istio for ingress
 - (Optional) Monitoring for metrics
+- PostgreSQL database (development/test only)